 - A well-written company description

-- An email address with a listed domain that matches the company name and company website
+- An email address with a listed domain that matches the company name and website (i.e. email@example.com and www.acompany.com)

-- A web address/URL that matches the company name and is functional
+- A dedicated company website that matches the company name and is functional.
+Facebook/LinkedIn/Twitter company pages are not sufficient.

 - A business license from the state in which your company operates their business